splunk/public-o11y-docs/sp-oncall/user-roles/usernames.rst

 .. _usernames:

 *************************************
-Usernames and best practices
+Username guidelines
 *************************************

 .. meta::
-   :description: Best practices for creating user names.
+   :description: Recommended practices for creating Splunk On-Call user names.

 When inviting new users to the Splunk On-Call platform, it is important to consider the following: